-For more about what the true works of the Spirit are, and on Paul’s thorn, see my article “Are You Producing Good Fruit?”
+For more about what the true works of the Spirit are, and on Paul’s thorn, see the article “Are You Producing Good Fruit?”

 For a word study on the poor in spirit, see my article “Jesus’ Instructions for Us” and the section titled Step 1: Humility.